brannondorsey/apibuilder/README.md

 ###Exact Parameter

 The exact parameter is used in conjunction with the column parameters and specifies whether or not their values are queried with relative or exact accuracy.
-If not included in the url request the `exact` parameter defaults to `false`.
+If not included in the URL request the `exact` parameter defaults to `false`.

 Parameter __key:__ `exact`